 Early photographs by Armando Salas Portugal capture the abstract, almost monastic arrangement of the interiors as originally conceived by Barragán, and also convey his unique synthesis of a Modernist aesthetic with attributes of the Mexican colonial heritage.
 In these images, the entry hall and living room are sparsely furnished with monochrome woven rugs, a few unvarnished wood and leather chairs, low and high tables and sideboards of simple design.
 Over time, additional furniture and a collection of Mexican artworks and artisanal objects found their way into the domestic space, progressively softening and personalizing the rigorous restraint that characterized the architect’s initial concept.

-A few other minor changes to the house were implemented over the years, principally the addition of a small entrance volume in the late 1970s.
+A few other minor changes to the house were implemented over the years, principally the addition of a small entrance volume around 1970.
 The residence’s colour scheme was also modified over time, both internally and externally.

 The austere geometric volumes of the villa find a counterpoint in the organic shapes, textures and hues of the surrounding garden, a space to which Barragán devoted much care.
 As in his concurrent work on the land across the street from the Prieto López House, destined to become a showcase garden, the architect altered the natural site with subtle, measured interventions.
 Intentional efforts were made to respect and preserve original elements such as plants and rocks, while at the same time exploiting the different levels to create diverse settings and spatial experiences.
 Over the years, the vegetation gradually matured, becoming thick and lush as the property was subdivided to meet the needs of its inhabitants.
 However, despite these small adjustments and the far more dramatic change in the density of the neighbourhood, the special symbiosis of the residential ensemble and its garden retains the distinctive character instilled by Barragán back when Jardines del Pedregal was still an unalloyed, utopian urban vision in a desert of lava.